cyber-prophet/bostrom-journal/BostromJournal001.md

 - exchange back for delegated BOOT in order to transfer BOOT into a liquid state;
 - transfer to someone (if in liquid state).

-#### VOLT token
+### VOLT token

 - is needed to create cyberlinks;
 - amount of Volt tokens on a balance of selected neuron regulates how many cyberlinks per day the neuron can submit;
 - may be transferred in a liquid state

+Each Volt token on the neuron's balance allows to create 1 cyberlink per day.
+The ability to create cyberlinks is restored within a day.

+If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).

-#### AMPERE token
+### AMPERE token

 - is needed to create cyberlinks;
-- amount of Ampere tokens on a balance of selecte neuron characterizes the power of its impact on the cyberrank;
+- amount of Ampere tokens on a balance of selected neuron characterizes the power of its impact on the cyberrank;
 - may be transfered in a liquid state

+The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
+Cyberrank is recalculated for each `cycle` so that the changes in the amount of Amperes tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
+It's reasonable to think about of Ampere tokens as a measure that characterises the impact of cyberlinks creacted from account on the knowledge graph.

 ### TOCYB token [~](QmfGPCSpPCRTsBw2g6wqrLkHaCwtFChXeHADju5RrYu9EB) [@](bostrom1d8754xqa9245pctlfcyv8eah468neqzn3a0y0t)

 TOCYB token is a token of a future [Cyber](https://cyb.ai/search/cyber) network.
 Everyone who have [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it into CYB tokens through private exodus.
 The contract will be developed by [cyber~Congress](https://cyb.ai/search/cybercongress).

 ### Investminting - definition and mechanics [~](Qmezuhrqm7P8u8PwHhoq5EjWmnk3VxGju9DVUT9pWmeNaV) [@](bostrom1nngr5aj3gcvphlhnvtqth8k3sl4asq3n6r76m8)

 In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investmint H (HYDROGEN).
 The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time in order to make a profit).

 After Hydrogen tokens are investminted, the neurons balance is immediately replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
 Both tokens of the investminting pair (H and A or V) are `frozen` till the end of the investminting period.
 After investminting period both tokens become liquid.

-#### Meaning of Volt and Ampere tokens

-Each Volt token on the neuron's balance allows to create 1 cyberlink per day.
-The ability to create cyberlinks is restored within a day.

-If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).

-The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
-Cyberrank is recalculated for each `cycle` so that the changes in the amount of Amperes tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
-It's reasonable to think about of Ampere tokens as a measure that characterises the impact of cyberlinks creacted from account on the knowledge graph.

 #### Investminting features